Champagne Galop: Description

 In his memoirs Mit Theaterliv, Lumbye's friend, the ballet-master August Bournonville comments on the piece.
 "While I by no means would ascribe the whole of Lumbye's success to the Champagne Galop, let me dwell for a moment on the impatient ferment brewing up in the first part, the cork popping off and the glasses being filled in the second part, a toast to good health, the frothy nectar downed in the third part and then a light-headed joy through the entire fourth part until a welcome "Da Capo" brings a new bottle to the table and all is swept up in a tumultuous bacchanale."

 The piece is a good example of the entertaining music Lumbye liked to compose.
 Known as the Strauss of the North, he was a master at integrating popular dance rhythms into the compositions he wrote for those who came to his Tivoli concerts with.
 With its fast beat and melodious inventions, the Champagne Galop is known throughout Denmark but it is still surprising that Lumbye was so quick to include the xylophone in his symphony orchestra.
 It took quite a few years before the instrument became a part of orchestras elsewhere.

 Popularity

 In recent years, the piece has gained increasing popularity on the international scene and was, for example, included in the Vienna Philharmonic's New Year's Concert in 2010 and 2015.
 With an average duration of 2 minutes, 23 seconds, it has been included in over 20 albums since 1993.
-The piece has also gained a lot of attention from the young people of Denmark, recently because of the radio show Monte Carlo, who uses the piece as a celebration fanfare when someone have won in their quiz.
+The piece has also gained a lot of attention from the young people of Denmark, recently because of the radio show Monte Carlo, where the piece is used as a fanfare for quiz winners.

-Film

-The film Champagnegaloppen (1938), a musical, is based on Lumbye's music.
+In popular culture

+The film Champagnegaloppen is a 1938 musical about the opening of Tivoli Gardens, with Lumbue as the protagonist.

+The Danish-American cult movie Reptilicus (1961) includes a sequence set in the Tivoli Gardens.
+The film's music was composed by Sven Gyldmark, who scored this sequence with a medley of music prominently including H.C.
+Lumbye's Champagne Galop.
+The Tivoli Gardens' statue of H.C.
+Lumbye is seen in the sequence just before it concludes with Birthe Wilke performing Gyldmark's song Tivoli Night.

+Frits Schlegel integrated the notes for the Champagne Galop in the facade pattern of the new Tivoli Concert Hall.
+Holger Blom's dress created for Ingeborg Broms for the opening of the concert hall featured the same notes as embroidery.